Leave site:SGHistory.com in the search field to limit Google Search to results from SGHistory.com.

 SGHistory.com is the world's largest online database of Southern Gospel discographies, group member lists and group histories.
 The site is made possible by a network of volunteers who have gathered and contributed this historical information.

 Out of respect for their efforts, please note that all articles are the property of SGHistory.com and should not be copied, stored or reproduced by any means without the express written permission of the editors of SGHistory.com.
 Wikipedia editors, this particularly includes you.
 Please do not copy our work and present it as your own.
 Thank you.

 Your purchase of this collection helps with the recurring monthly and annual costs of providing SGHistory.com to our readers free of charge.

-Cochran, Georgia native Mosie Lister is best know as one of the most beloved and prolific songwriters in Southern Gospel Music.
-Though known mostly for his songwriting, he was also a singer.
-He was the original lead singer for Hovie Lister (no relation) and the Statesmen in 1948.
-He also sang with the Melody Masters Quartet and the Sunny South Quartet.
+Cochran, Georgia native Mosie Lister was one of the most prolific songwriters in Southern Gospel Music.
+Though known mostly for his songwriting, he was also a singer with the Melody Masters Quartet and the Sunny South Quartet.
+He was also the original lead singer chosen by Hovie Lister (no relation) when Hovie launched the Statesmen in 1948.

 1965 Inspirations From Pen And Voice (Skylite Records/SLP-6029): I Won't Turn Back; At The Crossing; How Long Has It Been; Nothing Can Compare; The Man On The Middle Cross; If You Believe; I've Been Changed; His Grace Is Sufficient For Me; If You Could Live Your Life Over; I'm Feeling Fine; When You Travel All Alone; Sometimes It Seems.